Last Updated on January 21, 2021 by

 Why People Avoid Stepping Out During Eclipse?

 During the eclipse, it is possible to look at the sun directly.
 It does not cause much discomfort to the eyes.
-Sunrays carry harmful rays, like UV Rays and X-Rays, etc., which causes harm to your eyes.
-However, looking directly at sun can result in damage to the eyes without you notice it.
+Sunrays carry harmful rays, like UV Rays and X-rays, etc., which cause harm to your eyes.
+However, looking directly at the sun can result in damage to the eyes without you noticing it.

 During partial Solar Eclipse, people often look at the Sun directly as there is less visible light.
 However, the invisible ultraviolet rays exist even if there is a partial eclipse.
 Hence, looking at it directly will damage your eyes.